 If the exhibitor would like their children to attend the United children's ministry, tickets can be purchased from the New Wine website.
 Children’s tickets are not included in exhibitor costs.

-New Wine reserve the right to make further enquiries of any stand representative to deem suitability to exhibit.
+New Wine reserve the right to make further inquiries of any stand representative to deem suitability to exhibit.

 Exhibitors may not sell, sublet, advertise or share space with any other organisation without prior written consent from New Wine.